Skip to content

 SUS: a good enough usability questionnaire

-One challenge of survey design is whether to use an existing questionnaire, or roll-your-own, or do some sort of hybrid.
+One challenge of survey design is whether toĀ use an existing questionnaire, or roll-your-own, or do some sort of hybrid.
 One of the best-known usability questionnaires is SUS.
 Is it good enough?
 I’m going to start by mentioning the advantages andContinue reading… SUS: a good enough usability questionnaire

-Review: Internet, Mail, and Mixed-Mode Surveys: The Tailored Design Method
+Book review: Internet, Mail, and Mixed-Mode Surveys: The Tailored Design Method

-Jane Matthews 3 December 2019 27 January 2011
+Jane Matthews 19 August 2025 27 January 2011

-Review: Internet, Mail, and Mixed-Mode Surveys: The Tailored Design Method
+Book review: Internet, Mail, and Mixed-Mode Surveys: The Tailored Design Method

 You’re looking for a book on surveys, and my one isn’t yet out.
 What do to?
 I thought I’d help by sharing some of my favourites over the next few months.
-These will be the titles that I find myselfContinue reading… Review: Internet, Mail, and Mixed-Mode Surveys: The Tailored Design Method
+These will be the titles that I find myselfContinue reading… Book review: Internet, Mail, and Mixed-Mode Surveys: The Tailored Design Method

 The Top Five Books about Forms Design